nusherjk/DRF-system-for-ecommerce/README.md

 7. ~~Order still needs to send an fake user id but it should not~~
 8. ~~User creation is not working need better solution~~
 9. ~~Order get method only show the list of orders by that perticular user~~
+10. features

+### Explanations

+1. 3 types of users can consists in this system.
+2. Admin, Provider, Customer
+   - an additional alluser
+3. Customer can add reviews, order everything
+4. alluser will have readonly view of everything
+5. Provider can add products, numbers and all
+6. admin can add categories and remove products